benjgorman/benjgorman.github.io/_posts/2018-10-11-writing-chi-rebuttals.md

 date: "2018-10-11"
 layout: post
 categories: notebook
+excerpt: "CHI allows authors to respond to reviewer's feedback through a rebuttal.
+However, unlike writing your paper, you are not given a lot of time (or characters!) to craft your CHI Rebuttal.
+Here I share my process and tips!"
 ---

 Writing a [CHI paper](https://chi2019.acm.org/) takes a long time, and waiting on your reviews can feel even longer.
 CHI allows authors to directly respond to reviewer's feedback through a rebuttal process.
 However, unlike writing your paper, you are not given a lot of time (or characters!) to craft your CHI Rebuttal and it can be the difference between an accept or reject.